crash5band/MikuMikuWorld/README.md

 - Custom timeline divisions up to 1920.
 - Create and use custom note presets.
 - Customizable keyboard shortcuts.
-- Export as ".spc" with a ProsekaR Engine (Base Forked By @Yarnix)
+- Export as ".scp" with a ProsekaR Engine (Base Forked By @Yarnix)

 ## Requirements:
 - 64-bit Windows 10 or higher*.